HorkeLab/arduino_28BYJ-48/README.md

 The steppers can be controller using simple terminal commands, as detailed in the documentation.
 We also provide a LabView UI (including compiled executable) to control two motors, for example to control the tip/tilt of a kinematic mirror mount.

-We use this motor control for out motorized optical components:
+We use this motor control for our motorized optical components:
--motorized kinematic mirror mount (KM100) - https://github.com/HorkeLab/motorized_kinematic_mount
+- motorized kinematic mirror mount (KM100) - https://github.com/HorkeLab/motorized_kinematic_mount

 # Folder structure